Apple MacBook Core2Duo

 After having grown weary of the four major repairs which my first MacBook needed, I was tempted to replace it by a new one once the end of the one year warranty came near.
 While our local Mac shop does a great job at servicing the machines, I didn't want to end up arguing with people about whether or not whatever would break next would be the machine's fault or mine.

-In addition to that with the university discount and the comfortable prices people pay for used Macs on eBay, it turned out that my loss in this would be around €200.
+In addition to that with the university discount and the comfortable prices people pay for used Macs on eBay, it turned out that my loss in this would be around €300.
 Which for a year of computer usage is rather low – and would in fact make that first MacBook pretty much the cheapest computer I had since my Atari ST if you look at its cost per day.
 Besides, I somewhat doubt that the machine would have survived more than four years without falling apart which it would need to do to keep that low price stamp.

 In fact, thanks to the MacBook's user-friendly design when it comes to replacing RAM and hard drives, my time to ‘migrate’ to the new machine was less than five minutes as I just had to pop out the battery, open three screws and swap the memory chips and hard drives of both machines.

+The screen is a bit brighter than the old MacBook's.
+But its colours look a tiny bit colder to me.
 Fingers crossed that this MacBook will cause me less trouble than its predecessor…

 The first problem I had came from the battery.
 The computer died on me a few times rather than shutting itself down in ‘safe sleep’ mode a few times.
 Somehow the battery sorted itself out before I could have it replaced.
 But it left a bad taste in terms of reliability.
 Machines should never just lose power and all the data in their memory just because engineering is too weak.
 This problem was never really understood or resolved.
 But as the battery broke a few months later, I got a new one anyway.

 The second problem is an oddity with the trackpad button: Pressing my wrist on the case a few centimetres to the right of the button will cause a click to happen.
 Obviously that's not as intended and it's really annoying when you’re typing and all of the sudden the text appears in a totally wrong place because you unknowingly clicked there.
 Replacing the topcase was supposed to fix this problem and my local Mac dealer did just that after giving Apple a few weeks to come up with the spare part.
 Interestingly, the new topcase seems to have just the same problem in a weaker fashion.
 I.e. pressing the topcase strongly right of the mouse button will still cause a click.
-Hopefully the level of force needed for this remains high enough for it not to be a real problem when using the machine.
+However, level of force needed for this is high enough for it not to be a problem when using the machine.
 The issue does make me wonder, however, whether the button’s design is all that clever.